MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-overview.md

 ## Available Telemetry

+In Application Insights, telemetry from [!INCLUDE[prodshort](../developer/includes/prodshort.md)] is logged as traces.
 Currently, [!INCLUDE[prodshort](../developer/includes/prodshort.md)] offers telemetry on the following operations:

 |Operation | Description |Online/On-premises|See more|
 |----------|-------------|-----------------|--------|